doodybrains/hand-coding-round-robin/README.md

 2. Please download this [file](https://drive.google.com/file/d/1JUqr2cCKSKEOw6f9ZaJNthufTx_dDRLo/view?usp=sharing)
 3. Move it to your desktop so that it is easily accessible to you and other students

-## schedule

-`0:00 - 0:05`

-introduction to workshop, what is hand coding?, index.html overview

-`0:05 - 0:10`

-H1 tag, style by id

-`0:10 - 0:15`

-Move down one seat, P tag inside div tag, style by id

-`0:15 - 0:20`

-Move down one seat, IMG tag with ID, copy and paste url for image

-`0:20 - 0:30`

-Move down one seat, Style image by ID

-`0:30 - 0:45`

-Move down one seat, Freestyle ~ what is the hidden meaning of the web page (feel free to uncomment javascript below)

-`0:45 - 0:50`

-Return to original seat, final P tag, style by ID

-`0:50 - 0:60`

-optional sharing, post-workshop notes

 ## references